mtrejo0/TwitterApplication/README.md

-# Project 3 - *Twitter Mirror*
+# Project 3 - *TwitterApplication*

-**Twitter Mirror** is an android app that allows a user to view his Twitter timeline and post a new tweet.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+**TwitterApplication** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public) allowing you to log into your own twitter account, make tweets, and retweet posts.
+Other features shows images from posts and other user profiles.

 Time spent: **20** hours spent in total